germangar/whook/README.md

 - Mexc API has been in maintainance mode since 2022, and, while it connects and sets up fine, orders are denied.
 I think Mexc would be functional if the orders went throught, but I don't know if they will ever enable them again.
 - Things will most likely go south if you have a position with a leverage and you order the same position with a different leverage.
 Some exchanges may take the leverage change as you trying to change the leverage of the current position but not changing the amount of contracts.
 I'll try to handle it but it's not a big priority for me.

+### TO DO LIST ###
+- Add orders by percentage
+- Add limit orders
+- Create some form of past trades storage better than the logs.
+Usable for trading performance analytics.